-Documents showing that you have either a qualifying high school education OR have two years of qualifying work experience in the last five years immediately prior to application (for the principal applicant only; more information is available via travel.state.gov.
+Documents showing that you have either a qualifying high school education OR have two (2) years of qualifying work experience in the last five (5) years immediately prior to application (for the principal applicant only; more information is available at Travel.State.Gov).

-Payment in cash of the \$330 Diversity Visa Application Fee.
+Payment in cash of the \$330 Diversity Visa Application Fee for each visa applicant.